 In the second sentence, "I" is the subject and "the man" is the object, thus it gets the -а article.

-The long form is also used for the predicate after a copula (that is, after stative verbs like "to be").
+The long form is also used for the subject completement after a linking verb (that is, a verb that is used to re-identify or describe its subject, like "to be").